Canari Pro Gel Review

 This pair is also a valuable companion to the gym when you plan to do a spin class followed by weight training, stretching, or yoga, which requires a short without too much bulk, but a lot of versatility.

-If you ride an hour a day, this is one of two of the highest value shorts you can purchase.
+If you ride an hour a day, this is one of the highest value shorts you can purchase.
 However, if you want to ride more than that, then this short will pose this question to you between miles 35 and 40: "do you know you paid a dollar per mile -or more - for these shorts?"

 The Canari Pro Gel short is ideal for the rider who wants to do twenty-mile rides and hour-long spin sessions, or a busy cyclist who is tired of doing laundry every night to have their high-quality shorts ready for every single workout.
 If you are in the saddle for over two hours, however, we recommend spending a little more for a short that will offer more padding, protection and overall comfort than this one.